joshbegley/nyt-latest/README.md

 `Newcastle dug deep to grind out a win over Spurs, thanks to goals from Harvey Barnes and Alexander Isak`\
 https://nytimes.com/athletic/5729725/2024/09/01/newcastle-2-tottenham-1-briefing/

-**The Briefing: Chelsea 1 Palace 1 - Why Chelsea lost control; Gusto concerns; left-flank questions**\
+**The Briefing: Chelsea 1 Palace 1 - Why Maresca's men lost control; Gusto concerns; left-flank questions**\
-`We break down the action from Stamford Bridge as Chelsea let a lead slip at home to Palace.`\
+`We break down the action from Stamford Bridge as Chelsea let a lead slip at home to Palace`\
 https://nytimes.com/athletic/5729664/2024/09/01/chelsea-palace-gusto-sancho/

 **Sporting to sign Brighton target Harder from Nordsjaelland**\